 Data protection is an integral part of keeping young people’s, as well as company information, safe.
 QPC takes data security very seriously and is compliant with the General Data Protection Regulation (GDPR) (EU) 2016/679, which apply from 25 May 2018, and supersede the UK Data Protection Act 1998 (DPA).
-It expanded the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on us to be more accountable for data protection.
-QPC have now completed the Cyber Essentials certification to be compliant with these regulations:
+It expanded the rights of individuals to control how their personal data is collected and processed and places a range of new obligations on us to be more accountable for data protection.
+QPC has now completed the Cyber Essentials certification to be compliant with these regulations:

 Lawrence House School Privacy Notice: privacy-notice-school-pupils

 We only collect personal information when you specifically provide it to us.
 This may happen when you contact QPC, for example, using the Contact Us form on our website or by telephone or fax.

 What do we do with your personal information?

 We are legally obliged by the Data Protection Act 1998 to make sure that we only use personal information for the purpose for which it was requested and to make sure it is kept securely.

 We take care to make sure that the way we use your data is secure – and we are constantly improving our systems and processes to make sure that personal data is handled efficiently and safely.

 If you have contacted us, we will use your email address to send you relevant information, for example, social workers about young people and commissioners about vacancies.
 Each email will give you the option to stop receiving information from QPC.
 Personal information sent by email will be communicated securely, either by document password protection or secure email service.